Mousmi-Dave/Resort-Analysis-in-python/README.md

 7. Show the list of Resort which is not Children Friendly.

-8. Which Country is having both Night Park & Summer Park.
+8. Resort name which is having both Night Park & Summer Park.